 Due to the ongoing Covid-19 Pandemic, we are unable to advise at this time if we can offer disabled vehicle access.
 Details will be provided in due course.

 Low-level ramp access

 Low-level seating is easy to access from the Esplanade via ramps.
 Seating is designed so that wheelchairs are interspersed with companion seating alongside.

-Seating at an upper level is available on Level 1, which is accessible by lift.
+Wheelchair seating at an upper level is available in Section 10, which is accessible by lift.
 The lift can accommodate wheelchairs or motorised chairs.
 This also enables wheelchair users to gain access to the VIP suite in our Royal Gallery.
 This area also has a fully accessible toilet.

 Grab rails are available at the end of each row within each section of the arena.